nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 r.set_cookie('user', user, secure=True, httponly=True, samesite='None')
 ```

-- The most interesting part is on searching note.
-So, If we search a note where it only resulting **One note**.
+- The most interesting part is on search note.
+So, If we search for a note where it only results in **one note**.
 Then, It will render the note.
-But, if the **note is multiple**, it only render the title.
+But, if the **note is multiple**, it only renders the title.
 ```python
 # ./lamenote/chal.py#L86-L105
 @app.route("/search")